Frequently Asked Questions

 I am applying for financial aid.
 Should I send the aid application along with my child’s application for admission?

 You may apply for financial aid at any point in the application process.
 The financial aid application, along with a copy of your household’s most recent tax return, may be submitted via fax, mail, or email.
+You may also apply online through a link that is sent when you indicate your intent to apply for aid on your SAVY program application.
 Your student may be offered admission before receiving a financial aid quote.
 You are not obligated to officially enroll your student until you receive a financial aid award.
 When your financial aid quote is received, you may accept or decline the amount and placement in a course.

 When are applications due?

-While most classes fill within the 24-hour Application Priority Window, we will continue to accept applications after this date, until all classes are filled.
+While most classes fill within the 24-hour Application Priority Window, we will continue to accept applications after this date until all classes are filled.
 We also maintain waiting lists for full courses.
+Please check our course pages here to learn more about course availability.

 What is the “Application Priority Window”?
 How does it effect my student’s application?